March 17, 2017

 Gearing up for another intense swimming and diving season, the lady wolverines battled it out at the Nor Cal Relays.
 The women of Sierra College came out on top yet again, squeaking by the Lady Bear Cubs by a little over 20 points.
 With victories in the 400 Freestyle,150 Backstroke, 150 Breastroke, 400 IM, and 150 Butterfly relays, as well as both 1M and 3M, and 2nd place finishes in all of the other relays, the Lady Wolverines were able to outdistance themselves from the rest of the teams.

-The Lady Wolverines are back in action next on February 24th as they take on the Delta College Mustangs in a dual meet in Stockton before going down South to defend their title at the prestigious Mt.
-Sac Invitational.
+The Lady Wolverines are back in action next on February 22nd as they take on the Delta College Mustangs in a dual meet at home before going down South to compete at the prestigious Mt.
+Sac Invitational in Walnut, CA.

 These are the official Sierra College Athletics web pages providing information about our programs, coaches and student-athletes.
 Any other web pages or sites on the internet or linked to from our pages containing information about Sierra College Athletics are not sanctioned by Sierra College and therefore may contain inaccurate information.
 We also have an official Sierra College Sports presence on Facebook and Twitter.
 Some sports or coaches may have their own unofficial social media presence.